PAGalaxyLab/vxhunter/docs/How_to_use_vxhunter_firmware_tools_in_radare2.md

 # How to use VxHunter firmware tools in radare2

-VxHunter Ghidra script can analyze Vxworks image load address and symbols automatically.
+VxHunter radare2 script can analyze Vxworks image load address and symbols automatically.

 ## Step 1: Open VxWorks image with radare2